orlagh-sweeney/breakfast-survey/README.md

 Route Selection Validation | If the user types anything other than '1' or '2' they are shown an error message and asked to try again. | PASS
 Results Selection | When '1' is typed in the terminal, the program loads data on Gender.
 When '2' is typed in the terminal, the program loads data on Age Group. | PASS
 Results Selection Validation | If the user types anything other than '1' or '2' they are shown an error message and asked to try again. | PASS
-Results Question Selection | If the user types anything form (1, 1.1, 2, 3, 4, 5 or 6) they are shown the data for the correct question.
-If they type 'exit' or 'EXIT' the program ends and they return to Route Selection area. | PASS
+Results Question Selection | If the user types anything form (1, 1.1, 2, 3, 4, 5 or 6) they are shown the data for the corresponding question.
+If they type 'exit' or 'EXIT' the program ends and they return to the Route Selection area. | PASS
 Results Question Selection Validation | If the user types anything other than (1, 1.1, 2, 3, 4, 5, 6, exit or EXIT) they are shown an error message and asked to try again. | PASS
 Display Survey | The survey loads each question with the correct set of answers options. | PASS Survey Answer Selection Validation | If the users enters an invalid input they are shown an error message and asked to try again.
 The error message displays a list of numbers from which they can choose. | PASS